risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

     - Extend the frequency change cycle of the "Osc Drift"
     - Increase the "Osc Drift" of the Presets and the Editor Presets
         - From 32 to 48
+    - Change the "Mixer Osc Mix" of the Presets and the Editor Presets
     - Tested with Arduino-Pico version 5.5.1
 - v2.5.2 (2026-03-06):
     - Decrease the "Osc Drift" of the Presets and the Editor Presets